ManRueda/inferno-credit-card/README.md

-# inferno-credit-card
+# react-credit-card
-Credit card input component for Inferno
+Credit card input component for React and Preact